-A comprehensive situational analysis has been conducted which led to development of the 2021-2014 Strategic Improvement Plan, both of which involved genuine consultation with students, staff, parents and local AECG.
-While we do not currently have any families that identify as Aboriginal or Torres Strait Islander we are committed to working in partnership to build the knowledge and capacity of staff to implement to confidently embed Aboriginal perspectives and content in their teaching and learning programs.
+A comprehensive situational analysis has been conducted which led to development of the 2021-2024 Strategic Improvement Plan, both of which involved genuine consultation with students, staff, parents and local AECG.
+We are committed to working in partnership to build the knowledge and capacity of staff to implement to confidently embed Aboriginal perspectives and content in their teaching and learning programs.

-As a result three focus areas were identified for our Strategic Improvement Plan.
+As a result, three focus areas were identified for our Strategic Improvement Plan.
 It is important to note that this builds upon the work undertaken in 2020 during the External Validation process, which saw the Executive team and all staff undertaking deep analysis of the areas for improvement for the whole school.